 Kannur

-Kannur is turning out to be one of the important locations in Kerala tourism because of its authentic culture.
-Kannur is a state that lives and breathes Keralan culture, this part has not been affected too much by westernization.
-Kannur itself is guarded by the western ghats on the east and the Arabian Sea on the west.
-When in Kannur, one thing that shouldn’t be missed is the Kunhimangalam Village Life Experience.
-The village is famous for the bronze metal crafts.
-These craftsmen are called are known as ‘Moosaris’ and are famous for making idols, lamps, and artifacts.
-The tour also includes visiting weaver society, a traditional goldsmith, getting involved in farm activities in the village of Ezhom and also traditional fishing.
+Kannur is becoming an important location in Kerala tourism because of its authentic culture.
+Since this region lives and breathes Keralan tradition, westernization has not affected it too much.
+Furthermore, the Western Ghats guard Kannur to the east while the Arabian Sea protects it on the west.
+When visiting, you shouldn’t miss the Kunhimangalam Village Life Experience.
+Specifically, this village is famous for its bronze metal crafts.
+People know the craftsmen as ‘Moosaris,’ and they are famous for making idols, lamps, and artifacts.
+The tour also includes visiting a weaver society, a traditional goldsmith, getting involved in farm activities in the village of Ezhom, and also traditional fishing.

-The best time to visit Kannur would be between January and April.
-This is not because of the climate, but to see the festival of traditional artforms called ‘Theyyam’.
-Where the famous ritual dance of Kerala, also known as Kaliyattam, is performed.
-This dance is performed to honor the heroes and ancestral spirits.
-This dance form incorporates a dance, and music with mime.
-Theyyam is believed to be distinguished into 400 forms each has its unique style, make-up, costumes, songs, choreography.
-And it is performed each day at Parassinikadavu Sri Muthappan Temple in Kannur.
-Beyond the cultural aspects, Kannur is also famous for some of the serene beaches in the state especially the Muzhappilangad beach which is the only drive-in beach in India.
+The best time to visit Kannur is between January and April.
+The reason for this is not the climate, but rather the festival of traditional art forms called ‘Theyyam,’ where performers present the famous ritual dance of Kerala, also known as Kaliyattam.
+They perform this dance to honor heroes and ancestral spirits, incorporating dance and music with mime.
+People believe Theyyam has over 400 distinct forms, each with a unique style, make-up, costume, and song.
+You can see it performed daily at Parassinikadavu Sri Muthappan Temple in Kannur.
+Beyond the cultural aspects, Kannur is also famous for some of the state’s most serene beaches, especially Muzhappilangad beach, which is the only drive-in beach in India.

 Munroe Island

-Munroe Island is a beautiful cluster of eight islands that are surrounded by Ashtamudi Lake and Kallada river which offers mesmerizing views of nature.
+Munroe Island is a beautiful cluster of eight islands surrounded by Ashtamudi Lake and Kallada river, which offers mesmerizing views.
 The place is filled with lush green coconut plantations.
 Canoeing through the narrow canals of Munroe island during the early morning is an amazing way to relax surrounded by nature.
 The panoramic views and the sound of birds singing will be an unforgettable experience while at Munroe Island.

 Shopping, leisure, and food in Kerala!